German VDMA raises 2017 engineering output f'cast to +3 percent year-on-year

-BERLIN The German VDMA industry association raised its 2017 production forecast on Thursday, citing strong demand from euro zone countries, Asian markets and domestic clients.
+BERLIN (Reuters) - The German VDMA industry association raised its 2017 production forecast on Thursday, citing strong demand from euro zone countries, Asian markets and domestic clients.

 VDMA said it now expected engineering production to rise by 3 percent on the year in real terms in 2017, up from its previous estimate of an 1 percent increase.